 World history then begins, leading the children into recorded events.
 The 5th graders learn about the Golden Age of Greece, the Persian Empire, and the meteoric rise of Alexander.
-These studies continue with the empire of Rome and its contemporaries in Africa and Asia, the Medieval period, the Renaissance and the Age of Exploration, and finally, in 8th grade, the Age of Revolutions and modern history.
+These studies continue in Middle School with the empire of Rome and its contemporaries in Africa and Asia, the Medieval period, the Renaissance and the Age of Exploration, and finally, in 8th grade, the Age of Revolutions and modern history.
 The study of geography continues as well, until students have studied all of the earth’s surface by 8th grade.

 The Arts and Drama

 Alongside this rich academic curriculum, the students draw, paint, memorize poetry, and perform plays with their Class Teacher.
-Each class performs a play every year, ranging from a 15-minute retelling of a fairy tale with the 1st-graders to a full-length play in the 8th grade.
+Each class performs a play every year, ranging from a 15-minute retelling of a fairy tale with the 1st graders to a full-length play in the 8th grade.
 Recent plays/musicals have included "A Midsummer Night’s Dream," "West Side Story," and "The Sound of Music."
 By the time a student has reached 8th grade, he or she will have acted in many roles and helped with set design, lighting, and costuming.

 In addition to the creative learning taking place in the academic subject areas, specialty classes, taught by a core of talented teachers, round out the curriculum.
 Students take classes in both Spanish and German from 1st through 8th grades.
 Students also develop strong, coordinated bodies and spacial awareness in movement classes like Games and Eurythmy.
 They learn to knit, crochet, felt, and sew.
 They will carve bowls, make wooden toys, and explore the medium of clay in middle school woodworking and clay classes.
-All students sing and learn various instruments in music class, and also take up a string instrument beginning in third grade orchestra.
-They may later branch out into any band or orchestral instrument in fifth grade.
+All students sing and learn various instruments in music class, and also take up a string instrument beginning in 3rd grade orchestra.
+They may later branch out into any band or orchestral instrument in 5th grade.

 Beginning in 3rd grade, each class will go away on an overnight trip each year.
 After the 3rd grade farm trip, students in subsequent years will go on camping trips, where they will canoe, hike, raft, stargaze, and use survival skills.
 Classes in the upper grades will often take field trips to Boston; Washington, DC; and Philadelphia, focusing on the rich history of these cities.
-Teachers have the freedom to schedule trips that enrich the social fabric of the class, such as 8th and 1st-graders ice skating together at Bear Mountain, or trips that deepen a classes study of the curriculum, such as trips to observe and draw the Hudson River in a study of local geography.
+Teachers have the freedom to schedule trips that enrich the social fabric of the class, such as 8th and 1st graders ice skating together at Bear Mountain, or trips that deepen a classes study of the curriculum, such as trips to observe and draw the Hudson River in a study of local geography.
 We are privileged to take advantage of our close proximity to New York City: classes can tour the New York Botanical Gardens, hear Gregorian chants at the Cathedral of St. John the Divine, and visit many museums.

 A Multifaceted Education